Education

 For Graduate Students

-Abstraction, The Ballets Russes and Collective Creation, The Ballets Suédois, The Ontology of Music and Dance, Prokofiev and Shostakovich, Russian Opera, Scandinavian Music, The Silver Age, Tchaikovsky.
+Abstraction, The Ballets Russes and Collective Creation, The Ballets Suédois, The Ontology of Music and Dance, Prokofiev, Shostakovich, Russian Opera, Scandinavian Music, The Silver Age, Tchaikovsky.

 Conferences Organized